bitwarden/contributing-docs/docs/getting-started/mobile/android/f-droid/index.md

 sidebar_position: 1
 ---

-# F-droid
+# F-Droid

 ## Overview

-The Bitwarden F-droid repository is hosted on GitHub at https://github.com/bitwarden/f-droid.
-It contains all Bitwarden apps that are available on F-droid.
+The Bitwarden F-Droid repository is hosted on [GitHub](https://github.com/bitwarden/f-droid).
+It contains all Bitwarden apps that are available on F-Droid.

-The Bitwarden F-droid repository is automatically updated periodically to ensure the apps hosted in the repository are up to date with the latest versions released in the Google Play Store.
+The Bitwarden F-Droid repository is automatically updated periodically to ensure the apps hosted in the repository are up to date with the latest versions released in the Google Play Store.

 ## Setup